CSGuides/grad-job-guide/_interviewing/twobody.md

 did not.

-You may be asked about your marital or relationship status during your interviews.
-[Claire](/grad-job-guide/about#authors) actually never had anyone ask her this outright.
-Perhaps times changed since 2005, or perhaps interviewers are more sensitive about the issue with a female candidate than they are with a male candidate.
-Regardless, this question is illegal.
+You may be asked about your marital or relationship status during your interviews, though [Claire](/grad-job-guide/about#authors) never was, and believes that interviewers have become more attuned to this issue in general (especially with candidates who present as female).
+Regardless, the question is illegal.

 {% capture quote %}
 Everyone will want to know.
 I put it at the top of my CV and I am